Visual AI Takes Quality Control to a New Level

 • Transportation – Rail surface defects control (example), aircraft maintenance check, or baggage screening in airports – all of them require some kind of visual inspection.

-• Retail/Consumer goods & Fashion – Checking assembly line items made of plastics, polymers, wood, and textile, and packaging.
+• Retail/Consumer Goods & Fashion – Checking assembly line items made of plastics, polymers, wood, and textile, and packaging.
 Visual quality control can be deployed for the manufacturing process of the goods.
 Sorting imprecise products.

 • Energy, Mining & Heavy Industries – Detecting cracks and damage in wind blades or solar panels, visual control in nuclear power plants, and many more.